Hand & Wrist

 How common is Skier's Thumb?

 UCL injuries of the thumb MCP joint represent approximately 1 in 4 of all ski injuries.
-The injury is not limited to skiing — it also occurs in football, basketball, rugby, and falls.
+The injury is not limited to skiing.
+It also occurs in football, basketball, rugby, and falls.

 How long does recovery take after surgery for Skier's Thumb?